mosharaf/eecs489/Slides/README.md

-# EECS 489: Computer Networks (W’17)
+# EECS 489: Computer Networks (F’18)

 ## Slides
 Powerpoint slides are **kept up-to-date** with any retrospective fixes.

-PDFs are provided only for convenience and are **not authoritative sources** of content.
+PDFs are, if provided, only for convenience and are **not authoritative sources** of content.